-How does bone and joint degeneration develop and can this be controlled to reduce disability?
+How does bone and joint remodeling associated with degeneration develop and can this be controlled to reduce disability?

-Can biomaterials modulate tissue and organs regeneration in humans?
+Can biomaterials remodel tissue and organs regeneration in humans?

-Biomechanics of bone and joint; biomechanical analysis of lumbar interbody fusion, new artificial intervertebral disc design and shape memory alloy in spine surgery.
+Experimental approaches to investigate biomechanics of bone and joint; biomechanical examinations of lumbar interbody fusion, new artificial intervertebral disc design and shape memory alloy in spine surgery.
 Finger fracture fixations, flexor tendon injuries and sports injuries biomechanics; biomechanics of total hip replacement; fixation implant design and development; biomechanical evaluation of biomaterials; cell biomechanics and micro/ nano-biomechanics.
 Biomaterials for clinical applications; novel bone substitutes and micro- or nano-biomaterials; bioactive bone cement development.

 Molecular and cellular physiology and regenerative tissue modelling: